isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Comparing the performance of a fixed-sized array allocated on the stack against a `vector` with its elements on the free store is bogus.
 You could just as well compare a `std::array` on the stack against the result of a `malloc()` accessed through a pointer.
-For most code, even the difference between stack allocation and free-store allocation doesn't matter, but the convenieance and safety of `vector` does.
+For most code, even the difference between stack allocation and free-store allocation doesn't matter, but the convenience and safety of `vector` does.
 People working with code for which that difference matters are quite capable of choosing between `array` and `vector`.

 ##### Enforcement